 Stability at Speed

 Of all the skis in this review, this was undoubtedly the most noodly.
 When revved up to speed in secondhand snow, the QST 118 will shutter and bounce out of balance.
 We suspect that this issue is more specific to our larger testers and would be less pronounced in the longer 185 cm or 192 cm options.
 However, the strong taper and lightweight core—featured in all lengths—are the primary impediments to stability.
-Earning a 4 out of 10, the QST 118 finished at the bottom of the pack, outperformed by the other contenders in our fleet.
-Top scorers include the Moment Wildcat, Volkl Confession, and the highest scorer in this category, the Blizzard Spur.
+The QST 118 finished at the bottom of the pack, outperformed by the other contenders in our fleet.
+Top scorers include the Nordica Enforcer Pro, and Volkl Confession.

 We think the QST 118 has lower-than-average carving abilities, even after cutting it some slack for being a fat-waisted powder ski.
 When balanced, the solid sidewall construction and camber underfoot give a decent grip.
 But the dual rocker and short effective edge made the carving sweet spot difficult to stay on top of.
 With the QST 118 earning an average score in this metric, other contenders, like the Elan Ripstick 116 performed better.

 Not surprisingly, the soft flex and pronounced rocker of this ski make it a very surfy, poppy ride.
 When romping through soft snow on playful terrain, the QST 118 had good directional energy and a distinct springiness that was a breeze to operate.
 It rebounds when sunken and has a pretty neutral swing weight.
 It can also float in both directions and finishes towards the top of the pack for this metric.
-The Moment Wildcat, Atomic Backland Bent Chetler, and Line Pescado were the only other skis to outperform the QST 118, in the playfulness metric — offering a fun ride.
+The Moment Wildcat and Atomic Backland Bent Chetler were the only other skis to outperform the QST 118, in the playfulness metric.
+It offers a fun ride.